 The color temperature is the lighting system’s power to diffuse a warmer light or a colder light beam.

 It helps to create the ambiance for a given space.
-The lighting for a hairdressing salon must be bright, vivid, and stimulating.
+The hair salon lighting must be bright, vivid, and stimulating.
 This is to highlight the stylists’ work and ensure the well-being of their clients.
 Moreover, this light should easily reflect the clean, modern look of the space.

 Specialists will usually recommend the installation of luminaires that simulates natural light, such as “natural white” or “daylight white”.
 Color temperature should vary between 4,000K and 6,000K.